eGain/egain-android-messaging/README.md

 You can find an example project with some basic implementations provided [here](https://github.com/eGain/egain-android-messaging/tree/dev/eG-sample-messaging)

 ## Installation
-The SDK can be installed using one of the following methods:

-- Manual installation

  > **_NOTE:_** Java and Kotlin projects can both be used with the SDK.

 #### SDK Manual Installation